How to brew Hazy IPAs – a beginner's guide to homebrewing NEIPA

 Look, this is flat out, 100% wrong.
 And if you are brewing and serving beers where suspended yeast is part of your flavour, then, my friend, shame on you.
 If you need to shake the bottle or keg to get the haze back in suspension then again – that's not how it works.

 Stable, juicy haze in NEIPAs is caused by polymerized polyphenols reacting with proteins.
-This will happen in the main from
+This will happen in the main from the reaction with the yeast and proteins and hop compounds from the brewing process.

 Well sure.
 So how do you actually brew a great Hazy IPA then?